Vectormike/smart-ac-server/README.md

 # SmartAC API

-TheoremOne Practical Exercise - Proof of Concept for SmartAC
+Proof of Concept for SmartAC

 ## Manual Installation